core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Moreover, it is especially easy to perform an amplification attack when the NoSec mode is used.
 Therefore, also in order to prevent an easy proliferation of high-volume amplification attacks, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode (see {{chap-security-considerations-nosec-mode}}).

-Besides requiring that the security implications in {{chap-security-considerations-nosec-mode}} are very well understood, exceptions should be carefully limited to non-sensitive and non-critical use cases where accesses to a group resource have a specific, narrow and well understood scope, and where only a few CoAP servers (or, ideally, only one) would possibly respond to a group request.
+Besides requiring that the security implications in {{chap-security-considerations-nosec-mode}} are very well understood, exceptions should be carefully limited to non-sensitive and non-critical use cases where accesses to a group resource have a specific, narrow, and well understood scope, and where only a few CoAP servers (or, ideally, only one) would possibly respond to a group request.

 A relevant exceptional example is a CoAP client performing the discovery of hosts such as a group manager or a Resource Directory {{RFC9176}}, by probing for them through a group request sent to the CoAP group.
 This early, unprotected step is relevant for a CoAP client that does not know the address of such hosts in advance, and that does not have yet configured a mutual security relation with them.
 In this kind of deployments, such a discovery procedure does not result in a considerable and harmful amplification, since only the few CoAP servers that are the object of discovery are going to respond to the group request targeting that specific resource.
 In particular, those hosts can be the only CoAP servers in that specific CoAP group (hence listening for group requests sent to that group), and/or the only CoAP servers explicitly configured to respond to group requests targeting specific group resources.